-Thomas Dining Hall Regulations
+Thomas Hall Rules and Regulations

-- Students must present their HawksCard card upon entry to the Thomas Dining Hall or pay cash for the meal (NO EXCEPTIONS). - Shoes and shirts must be always worn in dining facilities. - Do not leave trays, plates, cups, etc., on tables. - Do not take dining hall property (non-disposable plates, silverware, cups, etc.) from the facility. - Do not take food and beverages from the dining hall. - Do not throw food or other items (trays, cups, etc.) in the dining hall. - Do not bring undue notice to oneself. - Headphones must be work with all listening devices (i.e., radios and phones)
+- No food of any kind is to be taken from the dining hall except for "sick trays" which have been authorized by the nurse or RA.
+This service is to utilize paper goods only. - No dishes, cups, silverware, or other dining room equipment are to be taken from the dining hall for personal use. - Unauthorized persons are requested to stay out of the kitchen according to the Health Department's regulations. - Inappropriate behavior in the dining hall will result in disciplinary actions determined by judicial hearing. - Students must present their HawksCard card upon entry to the Thomas Dining Hall or pay cash for the meal (NO EXCEPTIONS). - Shoes and shirts must be always worn in dining facilities. - Do not leave trays, plates, cups, etc., on tables. - Do not take dining hall property (nondisposable plates, silverware, cups, etc.) from the facility. - Do not take food and beverages from the dining hall. - Do not throw food or other items (trays, cups, etc.) in the dining hall. - Do not bring undue notice to oneself. - Headphones must be work with all listening devices (i.e., radios and phones)